 Tips for booking a Salar de Uyuni tour

-While it’s easy to book Salar de Uyuni tours in advance before travelling to the region – either online or at tour agency offices elsewhere – it’s usually a lot cheaper to wait until reaching Uyuni or San Pedro de Atacama before booking.
+The easiest, most stress-free way to book Salar de Uyuni tours is in advance before travelling to the region, either online or at tour agency offices elsewhere.

-Tours booked in Bolivia are cheaper, too.
+Tours booked in Bolivia are typically the cheapest.
 Chile is one of the most expensive countries in South America, and companies charge more.

 While it can be tempting to go with the cheapest option, it’s important to take safety into account.
 Some companies cut corners in order to compete on price, and there have been cases of fatal 4×4 accidents on Salar de Uyuni as a result of poor safety standards.
 Check out the company’s safety record and procedures before booking.